drodado/test1/README.md

 CANDIDATE RESPONSE

-For the development of the test I have created a maven project with Spring Boot with the same name 'test1'.
+For the development of the test I've created a maven project with Spring Boot and with the same name 'test1' of the original project.

 The project is started with the main class net.drodado.vas.test1.RunService and the service has three HTTP endpoints: